Music competitions increase learning and engagement

 Why music competition increases learning and engages students

-Music competition is a motivator and essential driver of student learning, innovation and performance.
-Music contests and competitions can provide the following benefits for students:
+Music competitions are great motivators and an essential driver of student learning, innovation and performance.
+Music contests can provide the following benefits for students:

 Preventing student anxiety

 For some students, participating in contests and competitions can be filled with anxiety, dread, fear, depression, and apprehension of failure.
-For those who don't win, even if they did an excellent job they can feel that others are better than they are, which can lead to a belief that they just aren't good enough.
+For those who don't win, even if they did an excellent job, they can feel that others are better than they are.
+This can lead the student to belief that they just aren't good enough.
 Students need to be encouraged and taught that losing a competition can definitely build a student's character, self-image, sportsmanlike conduct and determination.
 Following are some tips.

 Presenting contests as positive experiences and teaching with competitions

 It should always be a priority to make sure that students are learning, growing and reacting appropriately to the contest.
-Just as important is to use the losing experience as a training ground.
+We all know there can only be one winner, therefore, it's important to us the losing experience as a training ground.
 Without proper consideration and encouragement for those that lose, negative attitudes about contests can develop and produce unpleasant memories.
 How much better it would be for students to remember the experience as fun!
 Use the time to uplift and bring both enjoyment and good memories for students' futures.

 The attitudes of winners must also be shaped.
 Teachers need to enhance learning with the ability to be empathetic with their fellow students that did not win.
 One of the ugliest pictures is a winner gloating, bragging, bullying, and taunting rivals.
 All playing fields are filled with the opportunity of building young lives into strong and socially engaging adults.